kumar-selvakumaran/data_conscience/README.md

-# Data Seance - Ethics Compliance Analysis System
+# TEST CHANGE Data Seance - Ethics Compliance Analysis System

 ## Overview

 **Data Seance** is an integrated ethics compliance analysis system for data science and AI projects.
 It combines explainable AI (XAI) methods, LLM-based ethics evaluation, and an interactive IDE-like interface to help teams identify and remediate ethical risks in datasets and machine learning models.